eunoia-dev-ec/local-ai-packaged/README.md

 This helps identify your automation connection in the WhatsApp connected devices list.

+### Setting Up WhatsApp Webhooks

+Evolution API can send real-time notifications to n8n when WhatsApp events occur (such as receiving messages):

+1. **Create a webhook node in n8n**:

+2. **Configure the webhook URL**: In your evolution api manager

+3. **Process WhatsApp events**:
+   - Messages will arrive in JSON format with event data
+   - You can add conditional nodes to handle different types of events
+   - Connect your webhook to other n8n nodes for automating responses

 ## Upgrading

 To update all containers to their latest versions, run: